 Is it true that hand sanitisers/anti-bac gel is poisonous to dogs?

-We are aware of a false post being shared on social media that suggests hand sanitisers contain Ethylene Glycol, a chemical that is found in antifreeze and is extremely toxic to pets.
-This isn’t true - hand sanitisers contain ‘ethanol’ (alcohol), not ethylene glycol.
-Ethanol (alcohol) can be harmful if ingested in a large quantity (i.e. an entire bottle), but it evaporates quickly and IS NOT HARMFUL if it’s licked in small quantities from your skin, or your pet’s fur.
+We are aware of a false social media post that suggested hand sanitisers contain Ethylene Glycol, (a chemical found in antifreeze and is extremely toxic to pets).
+This isn’t true, hand sanitisers contain ‘ethanol’ (alcohol), not ethylene glycol.
+Ethanol can be harmful if ingested in a large quantities, but it evaporates quickly and IS NOT HARMFUL if it’s accidentally licked in small quantities from skin, or fur.
 Please do not let this false information put you off using hand sanitiser products at this critical time.
+However, it’s always important that you only use pet-safe products on your pet so we wouldn’t recommend applying human products to your pet’s skin or fur.

 What if I run out of pet food or other items?

-We’d advise making sure you have a week’s supply of pet food in the house at all times.
-If you do find yourself running short of supplies and are unable to leave the house, then a local friend or family member could collect and drop these off to you.
-You could also order supplies online, just ask people to drop items at the door for you and make sure they don’t enter the house.
-Remember to secure your pet in another room before opening the door.
+We advise making sure you have at least two weeks' worth of pet food and supplies in the house at all times in case you need to self-isolate.
+If you do find yourself running short of supplies and are unable to leave the house, then you will need to ask a local friend or family member to drop some off to you.
+Make sure the person that is delivering items knows you are self-isolating and doesn’t enter the house.
+It’s also important to remember to secure your pet in another room before opening the front door.
+You can order a lot supplies online but remember to check the delivery times as these may be longer than normal at the moment.

 What if my pet needs to see a vet?